plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - **Styling notes:** Cut in half and tried to bend trunk as hard as I could.
 Need to allow it to recover and grow vigorously, then will probably cut back again to start developing.
 - **Last repotting - Late Jan 2025**
 - **Sunlight - Shade/Partial:** Is vulnerable to full sun during hottest months.
+- **Watering:** Prefers more moisture.
+During hottest times of year make sure soil remains moist.
 - **Growing season:** Grows visible buds in the fall and winter which don't push out until the spring.
+Goes visibly dormant in fall.
 - **Dormant season:** Goes dormant around october.
 - **Soil and Fertilizer:** Osmocote pellets during growing season for now.
+Standard training mix.

+### pomegranate

+- Acquired in Sept or Oct 2024 from bonsai club raffle.
+- **Styling notes:** Comes from a thick cutting so the trunk is a bit stubby.
+Waiting for more vigorous growth before making styling decisions.
+- **Last repotting - Late Jan 2025**
+- **Sunlight - Full sun**
+- **Watering:** Water thoroughly when top layer of soil is dry.
+- **Growing season:** Spring through fall.
+- **Dormant season:** Winter, but occasionally still sprouts leaves during warmer weeks.
+- **Soil and Fertilizer:** Osmocote pellets during growing season.
+Standard training mix.

+### rosemary

+- Propagated in Mar 2025 from cuttings in garden.
+- **Styling notes:** Club president has a beautiful rosemary bonsai that he brings to meetings sometimes, and it smells like heaven when it gets trimmed.
+- **Last repotting - Late Mar 2025**
+- **Sunlight - Full sun**
+- **Watering:** Prefers soil somewhat on the dry side, but intolerant to drought and sensitive to overwatering.
+Water thoroughly when soil is mostly, but not completely, dried out.
+- **Growing season:** Year-round.
+- **Dormant season:** Evergreen shrub.
+- **Soil and Fertilizer:** Using a mix of my training soil on the bottom topped with a layer of sandy soil from the parent plant, topped with sphagnum moss.
+Using osmocote for fertilizer.
+I've read that rosemary prefers a sandy soil so that's why I used some of the soil from the planter that the cuttings came from.
+Fish emulsion once per month during growing season, and sprayed as foliar feed.

 ## other notes.

 #### bonsai wishlist/todo:

-- Rosemary (propagate from cutting)
-- Corkbark jade (have but needs styling)
+- Corkbark jade (have but needs repotting and styling)
 - Liquid amber/Sweetgum
 - Wisteria
-- Black pine
 - Paperbark tree (grew up around these in southern California, curious about trying to bonsai one)

 #### soil and fertilizer: